 It is observed that international standards are rapidly being developed in areas such as real estate, assets, business and real estate asset valuation, accounting (or financial reporting), real estate measurement and management.
 All the standards referred to are integrated in the undergraduate and graduate education programs of the Department and at the same time, The Department has become an academic member of the IVSC and established cooperation with professional associations such as the FIABCI and TEGOVA.
 Beyond these, thanks to the completion of the RICS accreditation of the Undergraduate and Graduate Programs of the Department, graduates are allowed to have a formation enabling them to be employed abroad and at international institutions beyond the national level.
 In addition to the IVSC and RICS standards, the International Accounting Standards Board (IASB/IFRS) Standards, the International Property Measurement Standards (IPMS),

 and the International Facility Management Association (IFMA) Standards are added to the undergraduate and graduate programs of the Department to ensure the highest level of professionalism of our graduates is maintained.
+By year of 2019, The Department has become a member of European Facility Management Network (EuroFM).
 Cooperation and accreditation negotiations with the IFMA and AACSB are still underway and attention is paid to integrate rapidly developing new information, standards and applications into the Department’s undergraduate and graduate programs every year.

 Prof. Dr. Harun TANRIVERMİŞ